Kamen Rider Stronger

-Kamen Rider Stronger (仮面ライダーストロンガー, Kamen Raidā Sutorongā) is a Japanese Tokusatsu television show.
-It is the fifth entry in the Kamen Rider Series, the show was broadcast on TBS and MBS from April 5, 1975 to December 27, 1975.
-Stronger is a co-production between Ishinomori Productions and Toei, and was created by Shōtarō Ishinomori.
+Kamen Rider Stronger (仮面ライダーストロンガー, Kamen Raidā Sutorongā) is a Japanese tokusatsu television show that aired in 1975.
+The fifth entry in the Kamen Rider Series, Stronger was produced by Toei Company.
+The program was broadcast on TBS and MBS from April 5, 1975 to December 27, 1975.

-It is the first Kamen Rider entry to introduce to the audience a form changing ability, which becomes primarily used in Kamen Rider Black RX, and the future Kamen Rider TV series entries, such as Kamen Rider Kuuga onward.

 Story

 Following the death of his close friend and mentor Gorō Numata (沼田 五郎, Numata Gorō), Shigeru Jo joins the evil organization Black Satan.
 With the promise of great power, and fueled by a desire for revenge, Shigeru undergoes surgery to become one of Black Satan's super soldiers.
 Secretly, Shigeru knows that Black Satan was responsible for Numata's murder, and he uses the organization as a means to gain the power he needs to exact his vengeance.
 The newly transformed Shigeru escapes from the Black Satan headquarters before they can brainwash him, and becomes Kamen Rider Stronger.
 Shortly after his escape, Stronger meets Yuriko Misaki, another cyborg soldier created by Black Satan who can transform into Electro-Wave Human Tackle.
 Together they combat Black Satan and later the Delza Army, to restore peace in Japan.
 During a battle against the Delza Army, Tackle sacrifices herself to protect Stronger, and Stronger performs a special procedure on himself to achieve his "Charge-Up Form".
 Later, the six previous Kamen Riders return to Japan and join Stronger to finally topple the evil Delza Army.